Muhammad Kamaruzzaman: Conviction and execution

 The final arguments of the trial closed on 14 April 2013.
-On 9 May 2013 the International Crimes Tribunal found him guilty on five out of the seven counts, including torture, genocide, killing, rape, looting, arson, and deportation of unarmed civilians during the 1971 Liberation war of Bangladesh and sentenced him to death by hanging on two of the charges.
+On 9 May 2013, the International Crimes Tribunal found him guilty on five out of the seven counts, including torture, genocide, killings, rape, looting, arson, and deportation of unarmed civilians during the 1971 Liberation war of Bangladesh and sentenced him to death by hanging on two of the charges.
 Kamaruzzaman denied the charges saying the trial was politically motivated and appealed the verdict in the Supreme Court.

 During the trial, Kamaruzzman had outbursts of anger and commented: "There is no instance in history that a higher secondary student has been tried for crimes against humanity."
-The court upheld the death sentence on the charge of the Shohagpur genocide.
+The court upheld the death sentence on the charge of the Sohagpur massacre.
 He filed a review petition which was dismissed by the appellate division of the Supreme Court.

-Kamaruzzaman was executed on 11 April 2015 in Dhaka Central jail.
+Kamaruzzaman was executed on 11 April 2015 in Dhaka's Central Jail.

 Controversies

-Though the government and ICT have stated that justice was the priority, opposition parties Jamaat-e-Islami and the BNP accused the prime minister Sheikh Hasina of using the tribunal to persecute them.
+Although the government and ICT have stated that justice was the priority, opposition parties such as the Jamaat-e-Islami and the BNP accused then-Prime Minister Sheikh Hasina of using the tribunal for persecution.
 Human Rights Watch called the trial "seriously flawed".

 2012 Skype controversy

 In December 2012, conversations and emails between the judge and a Brussels-based lawyer were published, which according to The Economist revealed that the government wanted a quick verdict from the International Crimes Tribunal.
 In response, an application was submitted on behalf of Kamaruzzaman for a retrial, which was rejected.

-Following the revelations, the controversial chief Justice Nizamul Huq resigned from the post and Fazle Kabir was appointed there.
+Following the revelations, Justice Nizamul Huq resigned from the post and Fazle Kabir was appointed there.